July 9, 2020

 Feedback is also an important component of behaviorism, especially when it is used as a form of positive reinforcement.
 In order to strengthen positive associations with learning, the timing of the feedback matters.
 Behaviorists would argue that for feedback to be an effective form of association, it should be immediate—something that becomes much more achievable in the microlearning context when students receive instant rewards for correctly completing tasks or frequently logging in.
 It is, however, important to note that the behaviorist school of thought is almost entirely dependent on teacher/instructor input and views the learner as a passive recipient of information.

-Cognitivism, as suggested by the name, focuses on cognitive processes of the mind such as thinking, memory, recall, and problem-solving.
+Cognitivism, as suggested by the name, is one of the educational theories and the learning theory that focus on cognitive processes of the mind such as thinking, memory, recall, and problem-solving.
 Similar to behaviorism, cognitivism is about learning via association; however, the emphasis is placed on internal processing rather than the external environment.

 In contrast to behaviorism, associations are based on creating links between new understandings and prior knowledge.
 Cognitivism also differs from behaviorism by acknowledging that learners process and encode information in different ways.
 Social Cognitive Theory (SCT) is a major stand of cognitivism that asserts that observing others, especially one’s peers, is the most effective form of knowledge acquisition.
 So how do we translate cognitivism in the classroom?
 Collaborative problem-solving, discussion-based activities, and peer-to-peer teaching are ideal activity formats that enable social interactions that enhance learning.
 To support the creation of mental associations, it is important that information is chunked into groups, and discrete segments of knowledge are linked together.
 In order to further knowledge associations, be sure to tie theory back to real-world examples.
 Other methods of association might include using mnemonics, analogies, or visual cues.